 Any contingent rents are expensed in the period they are incurred.

 1.6 Inventories

-Inventories are measured at the lower of cost and net realisable value, on the first-in, first-out (FIFO) basis.
+Inventories are measured at the lower of cost and estimated selling price less costs to complete and sell, on the first-in, first-out (FIFO) basis.